The site works in a test mode

 Tabatskuri

-The village is 60 km from Borjomi, cut into the shores of the glorious Tabatskuri Lake, one of the deepest lakes in the country (maximum depth – 40.2m).
+The village is 60 km from the town of Borjomi, cut into the shores of the glorious Tabatskuri Lake, one of the deepest lakes in the country (maximum depth – 40.2m).

 Tavkvetili

-Having passed the wonderful Tabatskuri Lake, you will soon approach Levani’s Lake.
+Having passed the wonderful Tabatskuri Lake, you will soon approach another impressive site in the area - Levani Lake.
 To get there, you must traverse the Abul-Samsari Ridge and cross the volcanic mountain of Tavkvetili.
 Here, you reach 2,583 m above sea level and can enjoy amazing views, with the slopes covered by alpine flowers in the spring.

-The next stop is Abuli Lake, which is smaller than Levani’s Lake in size but equally abundant in memorable impressions.
+The next stop is Abuli Lake, which is smaller than Levani Lake in size but equally abundant in memorable impressions.
 It is located 2,176 m above sea level, with the maximum depth reaching 1.4 m.
-A very peaceful setting, only a thunderstorm can break the blissful silence here.

 Gandzani Village

-You then approach the village of Gandzani from Abuli Lake, which is 2,020-2,070 m above sea level on both sides of the Paravani River.
-Two Georgian churches and one Armenian church dating back to the13th-14th centuries remain in Gandzani.
+You then approach the village of Gandzani from Abuli Lake, which is 2,020-2,070 m above sea level, set on both sides of the Paravani River.
+Two Georgian churches and one Armenian church dating back to the13th-14th centuries remain here.

 Powered by Wikiloc